allegroai/clearml-docs/docs/webapp/applications/apps_ssh_session.md

 The SSH Session application is available under the ClearML Enterprise plan.
 :::

-The SSH Session UI application allows you to launch a complete development environment on a remote machine complete with a detached interactive SSH session.
+The SSH Session UI application allows you to launch a full development environment on a remote machine complete with a detached interactive SSH session.

 The Session app offers workspace management features, allowing you to store, sync, and restore interactive workspaces across sessions.
 This ensures that all your work is preserved and can be easily accessed in future sessions.

 The SSH Session is set up using a [ClearML Agent](../../clearml_agent.md).
 When configuring an app instance, select a queue, and the agent servicing that queue will set up the remote environment and SSH session.
-When the server setup is complete, the dashboard displays SSH connection parameters and the command line to connect to the session.
+When the environment setup is complete, the app instance dashboard displays SSH connection parameters and the command line to connect to the session.

 The application monitors the session's activity and shuts down if it is inactive for a specified maximum idle time.